Al4ise/Azule/README.md

 # Azule

 A tool used to inject jailbreak tweaks into jailed iOS apps.

-### iOS Support doesn't currently support the Elcubratus bootstrap, only Procursus
 ### Testers on M1 Macs Needed
 You can contact me at @al4ise on Twitter if you are willing to help